-Jim is an avid outdoorsman and extreme sports enthusiast and just recently built a motocross course on the Peterson's 15-acre plot.
-His next ambition is to build a 35-foot rock-climbing wall next to their pool.
-All of this is for his new business and to hopefully encourage young Andrew to lose a little weight and get a bit more active.
+Jim is an avid outdoorsman and extreme sport enthusiast and just recently built a motocross course on the Peterson's 15-acre plot.
+His next ambition is to build a 35-foot rock climbing wall next to their pool.
+All of this is for his new business and to hopefully encourage young Andrew to put down the video games and get a bit more active.